Be careful what you wish for

-It was like being in a time machine—he’d been whisked back five or six years, back to the same old manipulative Ellie.
+It was like being in a time machine.
+He’d been whisked back five or six years, back to the same old manipulative Carly.
 She probably couldn’t remember the last time the world didn’t work out for her.
 At least she hadn’t said for old times’ sake.

-She put her hand on his arm and he laughed silently to himself.
+She put her hand on his arm.
+He laughed silently to himself.

 ‘I know we didn’t always see eye to eye,’ she said, surprising him with her unexpected honesty, ‘but I really do need your help.
 I’m in serious trouble.’